seungsoo-lee/DELTA/README.md

-# DELTA: A Penetration Testing Framework for Software-defined Networks
+# DELTA: A Penetration Testing Framework for Software-Defined Networks

 ## What is DELTA?
-DELTA is a penetration testing framework which regenerates known attack scenarios in diverse test cases.
-Moreover, this framwork can even provide a chance of discovering unknown security problems in SDN by employing a fuzzing technique.
+DELTA is a penetration testing framework that regenerates known attack scenarios for diverse test cases.
+This framework also provides the capability of discovering unknown security problems in SDN by employing a fuzzing technique.

-+ Agent-Manger is control tower.
-It takes full control over all the agent deployed to the target SDN network.
++ Agent-Manger is the control tower.
+It takes full control over all the agents deployed to the target SDN network.
-+ Application-Agent is a legitimate SDN application that conducts attack procedures and depends on what kind of conroller runs.
-The known malicious functions are implemented as application agent functions.
++ Application-Agent is a legitimate SDN application that conducts attack procedures and is controller-dependent.
+The known malicious functions are implemented as application-agent functions.
-+ Channel-Agent locates between the controller and the OpenFlow enabled switch.
-The agent sniffs and modifies the unencrpyted control messages.
-It is not dependent on the controllers.
++ Channel-Agent is deployed between the controller and the OpenFlow-enabled switch.
+The agent sniffs and modifies the unencrypted control messages.
+It is controller-independent.
 + Host-Agent behaves as if it was a legitimate host participating in the target SDN network.
-The agent demonstrates an attack that a host attempts to compromise the control plane.
+The agent demonstrates an attack in which a host attempts to compromise the control plane.

 ![Delta architecture](http://143.248.53.145/research/delta/arch.png)